• Skip to primary navigation

 • If you do not have pumpkin seeds or are serving this salad to someone with seed allergies, you can replace them with another type of nut or seed.
 For example, try sunflower seeds, toasted chopped walnuts, or almond slivers.

-• Replace the hemp seeds with toasted sesame seeds, or omit them from the recipe altogether.
+• Replace the hemp seeds with toasted sesame seeds, or omit them from the recipe.

-• The creamy dressing can easily be made with vegan mayonnaise to accommodate any vegan guests you are serving.
+• The creamy dressing can easily be made with vegan mayonnaise to accommodate any vegan guests you serve.

 FAQ